fhrzic/XAOM/README.md

 ---

-Last but not least, in "ExporDicomToPng" we offer a tool for exporting pixel data of the medical "Dicom" files to ".png" files that the proposed method uses.
+Last but not least, in "ExportDicomToPng" we offer a tool for exporting pixel data of the medical "Dicom" files to ".png" files that the proposed method uses.